pbelch/grovepi-plant-waterer/README.md

 #TODO
 - Check where grovePI can be installed vs plant water script
-- calibration script
+- Test calibration script
-- add option to log metrics to an api
+- Add option to log metrics to an api (and make api!)

 # Installing grovePI & waterer script

 # Calibrating the waterer
+The 'calibrate.py' script will log out the current water and moisture level every 5 seconds.
+Configure pin values to the same as in the main 'plant_waterer.py', and fill water to just above the pump to determine low level limit, and to a safe lax level that doesn't cause splash onto the sensor to determine top level <br/><br/>
+For moisture sensors, water you plant to the optimum level, and record that value as the moisture level
 # Running the script in the background
 Make the script executable:
 ```python